danielcornock/ngx-packages/projects/ngx-form-trooper/README.md

 This package provides services, instances and components.

+## Setup
+You must have imported `BrowserNoopModule` or `NoopAnimationsModule` for this library to work.
+It does not include these modules to allow for lazy-loading.

 ## Changing the default styles

 Default styles of the form can be overriden with CSS variables.